Kanishak-xd/luciferBot/readme.md

 ## Commands List

-To start the bot or chat through CLI
+To start the bot or chat (local environment only) through CLI

 ```
 node luci.js